HEP-PBSP/colibri/README.md

 > **Note:**
 > Most of the `colibri` dependencies are available in the [PyPi repository](https://pypi.org/), however non-python codes such as LHAPDF and pandoc won’t be installed automatically and neeed to be manually installed in the environment because of this we recommend to use a conda environment.

-Create a conda environment from your base environment
+Create a conda environment from your base environment, for instance

 ```bash
 conda create -n colibri-dev python>=3.11